Azure-Security-Portfolio/rbac-jit-vm-access/README.md

 ## Overview

 This lab demonstrates how to apply least-privilege principles to Azure infrastructure using RBAC and (if available) Just-In-Time (JIT) VM access.
 RBAC is used to assign minimal, task-specific permissions to users.
 JIT, part of Defender for Servers, restricts VM management port exposure to narrow time windows, minimizing the attack surface.
 These controls align with Zero Trust, real-world privilege management, and compliance standards.

 ---

+## Real-World Risk
+Standing, excessive, or overly broad permissions are a leading cause of cloud breaches.
+Attackers often target accounts with unnecessary admin rights or always-open management ports.
+Without least-privilege RBAC and time-based access controls, a single compromised credential or unpatched management port can give attackers persistent access to critical resources.
+By enforcing granular RBAC and implementing Just-In-Time (JIT) VM access, organizations reduce both the attack surface and the opportunity for privilege escalation, aligning with Zero Trust and modern compliance requirements.

+---

+## What I Built

+- Provisioned an isolated resource group and a secure Azure virtual machine.
+- Created an Azure AD test user and applied the Virtual Machine Contributor role using RBAC, enforcing least-privilege access.
+- Enabled Microsoft Defender for Servers, preparing the environment for advanced security controls like Just-In-Time (JIT) VM access.
+- Documented (and, if available, demonstrated) the process of restricting VM management port access to time-limited, on-demand windows via JIT, drastically reducing potential exposure to attacks.
+- Captured every technical step with screenshots and a clear architecture diagram to provide technical and non-technical audiences full visibility into the security controls applied.

+---